omadjoudj/gns3.snap/README.md

 ## Notes

+- ubridge as service is not working
     - Dont ask setcap question If ubridge is running as service
-- Package vpcs
-- ubridge as service is not working
+    - or detect if fs is R/O then offer running as root

 **Possible workaround:** Convert gns3server and ubridge to daemon